 4. Now head on to the following location:

 5. In the left pane of this location, create a subkey using Right Click -> New -> Key.
 Name it as CP-AllSettings.
-It will automatically create a Default string in the right pane, modify its Value data by All Settings.
+It will automatically create a Default string in the right pane, and modify its Value data by All Settings.
 Now in the right pane of this location, create a string Icon with Value data as imageres.dll,-27.

 Follow this procedure, to create three more subkeys in the same location.
 Firstly name them as CP-Icons, CP-Category, CP-AllTasks.
 (See Screenshot)